 Whether it’s popping birthday money into a high-interest savings account, buying a few shares, or planning ahead with more structured investments, building wealth early sounds like a smart move.
-But before you dive in, it’s important to understand how the Australian Tax Office (ATO) treats income earned by minors.
+Before diving in, you need to know how the Australian Tax Office (ATO) treats income earned by minors.
 The tax rules for children aren’t the same as they are for adults, and without the right structure, a big slice of that “future nest egg” could disappear to tax.

-At Lemonade Beach, we’re accountants – so our role is to help you understand the tax implications of investing for your children.
-We’re not financial planners, so this article isn’t about where or how you should invest, but rather what the tax rules mean if your child earns income.
+At Lemonade Beach, we help you understand the tax implications of investing for your children.
+We’re not financial planners, so this article won’t tell you where or how to invest — it focuses on what the tax rules mean if your child earns income.

 Why Do the Rules Exist?

-The ATO is well aware that some families might be tempted to put assets in their kids’ names just to take advantage of lower tax thresholds.
-To prevent this, special rules apply to income earned by minors (under 18 years old).
-These rules distinguish between:
+The ATO knows some families might be tempted to put assets in their kids’ names to access lower tax thresholds.
+To stop this, special rules apply to income earned by minors (under 18 years old).
+These rules separate:

 - Excepted income (which is taxed just like adult income), and